 Going to the gym during coronavirus has become quite problematic.
 The ones in England shut doors for the second time in 2020.
 Although it is not a nationwide rule, and only in places that have a high number of cases.

 Do you know why gyms are shut down in the UK, while other public places are open?
 Are they riskier compared to eateries and shops?
 How does the government expect people to be fit and take care of mental well-being with such implications?
 There are several questions in people’s minds right now.

-A gym owner from Merseyside paid a fine of 1,000 Euros after posting a picture in its social media account, stating that his gym will be open.
-He also wrote that the reason behind this is not financial gain but for the mental and physical wellbeing of the members.
+A gym owner from Merseyside paid a fine of 1,000 Euros after posting a picture on their social media account, stating that his gym will be open.
+He also wrote that the reason behind this is not for financial gain but for the mental and physical well-being of the members.

-Many gym users reported that they are “baffled” with this approach to close down gyms while other public places are open.
+Many gym users reported that they are “baffled” by this approach to close down gyms while other public places are open.

 Gym during coronavirus – Facts according to science

 Professor Jonathan Ball, a pro in viruses and comparative studies from the University of Nottingham, said that gyms make people exercise vigorously and breathe deeply in the process.
 Thus, there are high chances of people producing droplets that can infect another person.
 Moreover, he said that people collectively touch gym equipment, handles, machines, and then their faces.
 In such conditions, it is easier to get the virus in them.

 The professor suggests that risks can dramatically go down if gyms follow air-conditioning efficiently.
 Moreover, proper hygiene, cleaning, sanitizing, and social distancing work even better.

 According to the data presented by Public Health England, gyms are hotspots for infections.
 Thus, since gyms are coming under scrutiny, scientists need to give reasons why.
 The expert said that he feels local authorities and governments will look into places and target areas to reduce the transmission rate.
 However, they also have to balance it out against the economic impact.